playframework/play-plugins/redis/README.md

 }
 ```
 play = 2.4.x and 2.5.x:
-Because the underlying Sedis Pool was injected for the cache module to use, you can just inject the sedis Pool yourself, something like this:
+Because the underlying Sedis and Sentinel Pool was injected for the cache module to use, you can just inject the Pool yourself, something like this:

 ```scala
 //scala